A. Scope and Responsibility

 - The alarm signal to evacuate the building is a slow “whooping” sound accompanied by flashing strobe lights

-- All occupants must be familiar with the evacuation procedure for their office and/or work area and classroom, and feel comfortable in directing the students under their control.
+- All occupants must be familiar with the evacuation procedure for their office and/or work area and classroom, and feel comfortable in directing the students under supervision.
 Full details may be found in the EEOP.

 - Exit the building via the emergency exit doors and stairwells.
 The last person leaving the office/work space should close the door.